-The Western Region of the Southern Detachment covers the Island of Kodiak, Bristol Bay, the Alaska Peninsula and the Aleutian Islands.
-Western Region headquarters is located in Kodiak and under the command by a Lieutenant.
+The Southwest Region of the Southern Detachment covers the Island of Kodiak, Bristol Bay, the Alaska Peninsula and the Aleutian Islands.
+Southwest Region headquarters is located in Kodiak and under the command by a Lieutenant.
 Sergeants in Dutch Harbor, King Salmon, and Kodiak assist with the overall supervision of the region.
 Posts within the region include Dutch Harbor, Kodiak, Dillingham and King Salmon.

-Currently the detachment has 11 commissioned Alaska Wildlife Troopers, one Boat Officer IV, two Boat Officer III’s, two Boat Officer I’s, two Vessel Technician II’s, two Administrative Assistants, two PST II’s and four PST I’s.
+Currently the region has 12 commissioned Alaska Wildlife Troopers, one Boat Officer IV, one Boat Officer III’s, two Boat Officer I’s, two Vessel Technicians, two Administrative Assistants, two PST II’s and four PST I’s.
 This region has enforcement responsibility for commercial fisheries of salmon, herring, crab, and groundfish.
 These fisheries are conducted in some of the nation's richest marine waters which include the Bering Sea Crab fishery and Bristol Bay Sockeye Salmon.
 In addition to unmatched fishery resources these waters experience some of the world's most severe weather.

 Patrol vessels stationed in the Southwest Region include: